Unwritten rules of baseball: History

 Since the beginnings of baseball in the 19th century, players have adopted unwritten rules about how to behave during the game.
 According to sportswriter Ross Bernstein, these rules have evolved over time.
-Joe Garagiola Sr. wrote a book about baseball published in 1960, titled Baseball is a Funny Game, in which he mentioned the unwritten rules of baseball.
+Joe Garagiola wrote a book about baseball published in 1960, titled Baseball is a Funny Game, in which he mentioned the unwritten rules of baseball.

 In his book, Garagiola described the "purpose pitch", also known as a brushback pitch, a pitch thrown towards the batter's head.
 In 1986, Peter Schmuck and Randy Youngman of the Orange County Register wrote a column on the unwritten rules, identifying 30 such rules.
 The column was later carried by Baseball Digest in their June 1986 issue.

 The unwritten rules of baseball are meant to establish certain behavioral thresholds for sportsmanship.
 Though some rules are universal, they are not always enforced in an equal way.
 Certain players are given more leeway than others, especially veteran home run hitters who take time admiring their home runs.